 Successful completion of a Computer Systems Technology certificate program.

 Certificate Graduation Requirements

-Students who successfully complete the program requirements will be eligible for a Certificate in Computer Systems Technology.
-If you meet these requirements, please complete a Parchment Application form, available from Student Services.
+Students who successfully complete the certificate program requirements will be eligible for a Certificate in Computer Systems Technology.
+If you meet these requirements, please apply to graduate.

 Diploma Graduation Requirements

-Students who successfully complete the program requirements will be eligible for a Diploma in Computer Systems Technology.
-If you meet these requirements, please complete a Parchment Application form, available from Student Services.
+Students who successfully complete the diploma program requirements will be eligible for a Diploma in Computer Systems Technology.
+If you meet these requirements, please apply to graduate.

 Post-Diploma Degree Program